plizkinzmey/remote-transmission-client-go/docs/testing-guide.md

 ## Testing Components with Portals

-Components that use portals (like modals from Radix UI) render content outside the regular DOM hierarchy, which requires special testing approaches:
+Components that use portals (like modals, dialogs, or tooltips from Radix UI) render content outside the regular DOM hierarchy, which requires special testing approaches.

 ### Finding Elements in Portals